New Student Requirements

 For more information on Immunizations, please visit our Frequently Asked Questions page.

 Attention macOS users: Due to an Adobe issue some health forms are coming through blank when submitted by a Macintosh operating system.
 To avoid any delays, please name your file lastname_firstname.pdf so we can contact you should the form come through blank.
 You can also avoid any delays by printing out the form and submitting a scanned image instead of filling out the electronic version.
+Please make sure you are not using the Safari web browser.

 Meningitis & Hepatitis B Information